garrandall/popular-music-data/tracks/a-change-is-gonna-come-adam-lambert.md

 It's been a long time coming
-But I know a change is gonna come, oh, ooh, yeah
+But I know a change is gonna come, oh, oh, yeah

 Back down on my knees